RISHIKESH317/vega-aries-v2-development-kit/README.md

 The backend build environment processes the source code using the required VEGA RISC-V toolchain and generates the firmware binary required for programming the target device.

-### 2. VEGA ARIES V2 Student Learning Kit
+## 2. VEGA ARIES V2 Student Learning Kit

-The trainer kit provides a practical platform for experimenting with the VEGA ARIES V2 microcontroller.
+The trainer kits provide a practical platform for experimenting with the VEGA ARIES V2 microcontroller.

-It supports experiments involving:
+They support experiments involving:

 - GPIO
 - LEDs and switches